Local repulsion between zeros and critical points of the Gaussian Entire Function: Zeros and negatively signed critical points

 \section{Zeros and negatively signed critical points}

 Finally, we look into correlations between between zeros and critical points with negative index.
 This time, the Kac-Rice formula reads:

+see Lemma \ref{kacrice} for details.
 The integrand in \eqref{eq_krb} depends only on $z-w$ --- see Lemma \ref{lemmashift} --- and we will exploit this fact to reduce analysis to the case $w=0$.
 As before, we can asymptotically neglect the denominator.
-The analysis of the numerators is a bit more involved than in the case of critical points with positive index, and will require a series of lemmas.
+The analysis of the numerator is a bit more involved than in the case of critical points with positive index, and will require a series of lemmas.

 \begin{lemma} For all sufficiently small $\rho>0$ and all $|z|<\rho$, we have, conditionally on $G(z)=F(0)=0$, that the following equalities hold under either the event $\{\jac F(0)<0\}$ or the event $\{|\partial^2 G(0)|^2 \leq \tfrac{1}{36} |z|^6 |\partial^3 G(0)|^2\}$: